MichalSvatos/portfolio/src/projects/2012-zmrzlinamisa/zmrzlinamisa.md

   link:
 timeperiod: history
 featured: images/featured.png
-collectionThumbs:
+collectionThumbs: ["images/collection/thumbs/misa-hp.jpg", "images/collection/thumbs/misa-freezer-1.jpg", "images/collection/thumbs/misa-freezer-2.jpg"]
-collection:
+collection: ["images/collection/misa-hp.jpg", "images/collection/misa-freezer-1.jpg", "images/collection/misa-freezer-2.jpg"]
-perex: Website and flash game for the 50th anniversary of the famous Czech ice cream brand.
+statusText: campaign ended
+status: inactive
+owner: Unilever Czech Republic
 ---
+Míša is a popular ice cream among the Czechs.
+For its 50th anniversary, Unilever decided to create a brand-new website.
+I was in charge of the design and coding.
-I designed and coded website for the 5Oth years anniversary of the popular classic Czech ice cream "Míša" ["mee-sha"].
-Part of the project was also prepare the visuals for the Flash game "Míšův mrazák vzpomínek" (Míša's freezer of memories).
+In addition, I was also involved in the preparation of the visuals for the Flash game "Míša's freezer of memories".